1989 Pacific hurricane season: Hurricane Kiko

-On August 25, the seasons fourteenth tropical depression formed off the coast of Sonora, Mexico from a mesoscale convective system.
+On August 25, the season's fourteenth tropical depression formed off the coast of Sonora, Mexico from a mesoscale convective system.
 A small cyclone, the system rapidly intensified over the warm waters of the Gulf of California, becoming Tropical Storm Kiko hours after forming and a hurricane 12 hours later.
 The fast rate of strengthening continued until August 27, at which time Kiko peaked in intensity as a strong Category 3 hurricane with winds of 120 mph (195 km/h) and a minimum pressure of 955 mbar (hPa; 28.2 inHg).
 Slight weakening occurred before the storm made landfall near Punta Arena, Mexico, becoming one of the strongest storms to make landfall in Mexico since reliable records began in 1949.
 The hurricane quickly weakened as it moved over the Baja Peninsula, being downgraded to a tropical depression before emerging into the Pacific Ocean on August 28.
 The following day, the remnants of Kiko were absorbed by the nearby Hurricane Lorena.

 Although Kiko was a major hurricane upon landfall, little damage resulted from the storm.
 However, 20 homes were destroyed and numerous highways were flooded by torrential rains.